Code-Institute-Submissions/tadhgnolan-Portfolio-Project-1_AugResub/README.md

 Home/landing area - This area should be welcoming with a brand or game relevant image and direct users towards the articles (Denoted by article name and related image behind text).

 Navbar - Standard navbar at top of page to allow users to easily access information.
+Highlights in contrasting color on mouse hover.
 Switches to hamburger menu for easy access on mobile devices.

 Articles - Links directly to Articles section with articles containing gaming discussion listed in chronological order.